 Good oral hygiene is essential to good and proper healing.
-The night of surgery, use the prescribed Peridex Oral Rinse before bed.
 The day after surgery, the Peridex should be used twice per day – once after breakfast and then again before bed.
 Be sure to rinse for at least 30 seconds then spit it out.
+Avoid eating or drinking for thirty minutes after using the Peridex Rinse.
 Warm salt-water rinses (one teaspoon of salt in a cup of warm water) should be used at least four to five times a day, as well, especially after eating meals.
-Brushing your teeth with the healing abutments is not a problem, but remember to be gentle initially when brushing the surgical areas.
+Normal brushing and flossing should be performed.

-Keep physical activities to a minimum immediately following surgery.
+Keep physical activities to a minimum immediately following your surgery.
 Remember, during the healing process your nourishment is lowered, which could weaken you.
-If you experience throbbing, bleeding or are lightheaded, stop the exercise immediately.
+If you experience throbbing, bleeding or are lightheaded, stop physical activity immediately.